istio/istio/manifests/charts/base/README.md

 # Istio base Helm Chart

-This chart installs the Istio base configurations.
+This chart installs resources shared by all Istio revisions.
 This includes Istio CRDs.

 ## Setup Repo Info